 - 1. Any employee who wishes to report an incident of sexual or other harassment should promptly report the matter to his or her immediate supervisor.
 If the supervisor is unavailable or the employee believes that it would be inappropriate to contact that person, the employee should immediately contact his or her next higher level supervisor and/or the vice president having authority over the employee's area. - 2.
-Any student with a complaint of sexual harassment should notify one of the deans in the Office of Student Services.
-If the deans are unavailable or the student believes that it would be inappropriate to contact them, the student should immediately contact the Vice President for Student Services or the Executive Vice President directly to register a complaint.
+Any student with a complaint of sexual harassment should notify the Dean of Students in the Office of Student Services.
+If the Dean is unavailable or the student believes that it would be inappropriate to contact them, the student should immediately contact the Associate Vice President for Student Services, Vice President of Student Services, or the Executive Vice President directly to register the complaint.